nsmarkop/plover_korean/plover_korean/system/cas/docs/README.md

 ...
 More to come!

-Some good reference YouTube channels:
+Some YouTube channels to see this stenography system in action:

 * [속기사시나공](https://www.youtube.com/channel/UCfGGHBuw6YeltIo8o6_VXeA/videos)
 * [BEOB.T](https://www.youtube.com/user/bobzoyo1/videos)